angular/angular/aio/content/guide/signal-inputs.md

 }
 ```

+Computed signals memoize values.
+See more details in the [dedicated section for computed](/guide/signals#computed-signals).

 ## Monitoring changes

-Previously, with `@Input` it was rather difficult to monitor whenever an is input changing.
+When using decorator-based inputs (`@Input`), it is difficult to monitor whenever an input's value is changing.
+Developers used two approaches to monitor value changes:

-Users monitored inputs using the `ngOnChanges` lifecycle hook, or making use of setters to perform logic whenever the input changes.
+* using the `ngOnChanges` lifecycle hook.
+* using setters to run logic whenever the input changes.

-With signal inputs, users can make use of the `effect` function to run logic whenever the input changes.
+With signal inputs, users can leverage the `effect` function.
-For example, issuing HTTP requests whenever the first name, or last name inputs change.
+The function will execute whenever the input changes.

+Consider the following example.
+The new value is printed to the console whenever the `firstName` input changes.

 ```typescript
 import {input, effect} from '@angular/core';